Paula Hyman

-Paula Hyman (September 30, 1946 – December 15, 2011) was a social historian and the Lucy Moses Professor of Modern Jewish History at Yale University.
+Paula Hyman (September 30, 1946 – December 15, 2011) was an American social historian who served as the Lucy Moses Professor of Modern Jewish History at Yale University.

 She served as the president of the American Academy for Jewish Research from 2004 to 2008.
 She also was the first female dean of the Seminary College of Jewish Studies at the Jewish Theological Seminary from 1981 to 1986.
 Hyman was a pioneer for gender equality in Jewish religious practice, helping push for women's ordination as Conservative rabbis.

-During her time, Hyman was one of the most prominent Jewish women’s activists and her work is still widely read and cited today in the field of Jewish Studies.
 Jewish historian Hasia Diner credits Hyman as the originator of the study of Jewish women’s history.

-Early life and career (1946-1986)
+Early life and career

-Paula Ellen Hyman was born in Boston, Massachusetts on September 30, 1946 to Ida Hyman (née Tatelman) and Sydney Hyman, two first generation Jewish-Americans from Eastern Europe.
+Paula Ellen Hyman was born in Boston, Massachusetts, on September 30, 1946, to Ida Hyman (née Tatelman) and Sydney Hyman, two first generation Jewish-Americans from Eastern Europe.
 Ida was of Russian descent and Sydney of Lithuanian.

 Hyman was the first of three daughters.
 Her mother worked as a bookkeeper and was in charge of the home while her father was an office manager.
 In her childhood household, Jewish culture was integral to family life.

 Starting in high school and continuing in early college, Hyman studied Hebrew and classic Jewish works at Hebrew Teachers College in Boston, where she earned a Bachelors of Jewish Education in 1966.
-In 1968, she graduated summa cum laude with a B.A. from Radcliffe College, which was then the sister school of Harvard.
+In 1968, she graduated summa cum laude with a B.A. from Radcliffe College.
 While at Radcliffe, Hyman was mentored by Jewish historians Yosef Hayim Yerushalmi and Isadore Twersky.

 After Radcliffe, Hyman went on to do post-graduate work at Columbia University starting in 1972, where she would later be a professor, and earn her Ph.D. in History in 1975.
 Hyman’s Columbia doctoral dissertation was titled From Dreyfus to Vichy: The Remaking of French Jewry, 1906–1939 and was published by Columbia University Press in 1979.

 The content of her doctoral dissertation focused on Eastern European Jews immigrating to France up until World War II and how that changed French Jewry.
 This book was a finalist in the National Jewish Book Award competition in History.

 While in graduate school, Hyman co-authored a book titled The Jewish Woman in America with Charlotte Baum and Sonya Michel.
 The book earned her another Jewish Book Award in 1998 for Women's Studies.

 After graduating from Columbia, Hyman was a professor there and later at the Jewish Theological Seminary of America.
 There, she was the first female dean of the Seminary College of Jewish Studies.
 She served in this position until 1986, when she moved to Yale University.